 PubkeyAcceptedKeyTypes directive to

 +ssh-dss in your

-If you need further help authenticating via SSH, you can open a ticket with our Support Team.
-Make sure to include:
+If you need further help, you can open a support ticket.
+Make sure to include the following information:

 Including all the above diagnostic information and clarifying where you are encountering the issue when trying to connect can help us quickly get up to speed with where your need on the issue is.